Guest astrologer and wellness alchemist, Stephanie Gailing, MS, shares her wisdom for staying healthy during every solar season!

 Oats are a great way to start the day.
 They can be served hot as oatmeal or cold as muesli.
 Oats are rich in soluble fiber and can lower cholesterol, which you may know, but they can also soothe frayed nerves.
 Eating oats for breakfast may contribute to elevated cognitive performance and sustained energy throughout the day.
 Opt for rolled oats instead of instant oatmeal; the former takes only a few minutes and provide you more nutrients.
 Skip the sugar and try your oats savory, with some miso, spices and steamed vegetables.

 Dairy may be the culprit to not breaking well or experiencing asthma.
 You could try an Elimination Diet to know for certain.
 Dairy-free milk alternatives are more popular than ever, with scores of them lining the grocery shelves.
 While soy milk once held sway as the sole member of the dairy-free milk pantheon, there’s now a cornucopia of others: almond, hazelnut, cashew, hemp, oats, coconut, macadamia and more.
 Many coffee bars also offer dairy-free alternatives.
-Try this simple cashew cream recipe if you like a thicker consistency in your cup of java.

 Flower Essences: White Chestnut and Cerato